Anyass3/formify/README.md

        else:
         it will ask you to input a title

-you can change the sheet_id anytime by running the function "set_sheet_id(id)"
+you can change the sheet_id anytime by running the function "set_sheet_id(id)" in g_api.py

-if you want a sheet run "create_sheet(title)" it will automatically update the sheet_id
+if you want a sheet run "create_sheet(title)" it will automatically update the sheet_id in g_api.py

 !!!!ENJOY!!!!